OmarMiniesy/Notes/Security/Tools/cURL.md

 curl [options...] www.google.com
 ```

 * To save the response into a file with the same name as the file in the path use `-O`.
-To choose the name of the output file use `-o`.
+* To choose the name of the output file use `-o`.
+* To keep the same filename as that in the server, use `-OJ`.
 ```bash
 curl -O www.google.com/index.html
 curl -o <file-name> www.google.com/index.html